-My most recent book is a monograph, entitled Solidarity: Nature, Grounds, and Value (Manchester University Press, forthcoming Nov 2024, available OpeanAccess), which will also include five critical essays by Catherine Lu, Sally Scholz, Rainer Forst, Avery Kolers, and Jared Holley.
+My most recent book is a monograph, entitled Solidarity: Nature, Grounds, and Value (Manchester University Press, 2024, available OpenAccess www.manchesterhive.com/display/9781526172693/9781526172693.xml), which also includes five critical essays by Catherine Lu, Sally Scholz, Rainer Forst, Avery Kolers, and Jared Holley.
 I argue that solidarity is not a form of fellow-feeling, a synonym of social justice, or a mere disposition to share resources or aid the needy; rather, it is best understood as a kind of joint action.
 To be in solidarity is to act in solidarity.
 I also discuss what reasons we might have for acting in solidarity (including the idea of identifying with another on the basis of role, condition, experience, cause, or way of life), and whether and what kind of value acting in solidarity has.
 Juri Viehoff and I have also edited a volume on solidarity entitled The Virtue of Solidarity (Oxford University Press, forthcoming 2024) with essays by me, Juri Viehoff, Tommie Shelby, Carol Gould, Sally Scholz, Rainer Forst, Philippe Van Parijs, Veronique Munoz-Dardé, Alexander Somek, Avery Kolers, Meghan Clark, and Peggy Kohn.

 I am also working on several papers on solidarity and justice within regional and international organizations, such as the European Union.
 The papers seek to answer questions like the following: On what basis can states within a regional or international organization justifiably exclude non-members who would like to accede?
 For example, in the EU, non-European states may not accede to the EU.
 Is the non-European state exclusion rule justifiable?
 When and why can member states justifiably expel a member?
 Would it be justifiable, for example, for the EU to expel a member (like Hungary) on the basis that it is no longer a democracy?
 I am also interested in burden-sharing and social justice within regional organizations, and have recently published (see here) a paper that asks the following question: What standards should govern our assessment of burden-sharing policies regarding refugee processing, housing, and protection in regional organizations like the EU?